M-Hawk/API-Web-Server/README.md

 **Problems**

-The Problems entity contains all the attributes relating to a particular "problem" or sometimes route and is required to hold all the information about the problems that climbers ascend.
-Problems are related to the Ascents entity for climbers to log their ascents, and the Areas entity which contains a group of problems.
-A problem can have zero of multiple ascents, that is zero or many people could climb this problem, and a problem belongs to one and only one bouldering Area.
+The Problems entity contains all the attributes relating to a particular "problem" or sometimes called a route, and is required to hold all the information about the problems that climbers ascend.
+Problems are related to the ascents entity for climbers to log their ascents, and the sectors entity which contains a group of problems.
+A problem can have zero of multiple ascents, that is zero or many people could climb this problem, and a problem belongs to one and only one bouldering sector.

 Attributes of a problem include:

 1. *problem_id*, a primary key that identifies a specific problem
-2. *area_id*, a foreign key , that relates a problem to a particular area in the areas entity using its area_id.
+2. *sector_id*, a foreign key , that relates a problem to a particular sector in the sector entity using its sector_id.
 3. *problem_name* holds the name of the particular problem
 4. *grade* represents the difficulty of the climb in the typical bouldering V scale
 5. *surface_type*, represents a particular type of rock or surface being climbed such as granite, limestone, sandstone etc